hollobon/jy-mcu-3208-tetris/README.md

 Extreme, Banggood etc.

 The left button moves the current block left, the right button moves it right, and the centre button rotates it.
+Holding the centre button drops the block quickly.

+The block fall rate gradually increases over time.

-At the moment there is no scoring or in-game speedup.
+At the moment there is no scoring.

 To program using a USPasp with `avrdude`, do: